atmsillinois/machine-learning-1-EWolffWX/README.md

 Methods used include:
 - Multiple Linear Regression
 - Polynomial Regression (with a grid search)
-- Random Forest Regression (with a grid search)
+- Random Forest Regression (with a random search)